Statement of Intent

 Today, as the town of Bluff sorts out the details of its recent incorporation, and as San Juan County welcomes in the first majority-Diné commission in history, we’re reviving the Canyon Echo.
 Our goal is to live up to the standards set by the print journal.
 We hope to establish an active online community forum for local news and opinion as well as an outlet for place-based poetry and essays.
 Each month—thanks to the generous cooperation of Linda Richmond and the collection of original newspapers preserved by Tamara Wiggans Desrosiers—we’ll also be publishing archival articles from the print Echo to our website.
 All articles will be free and available online.

 Sound like a good idea?
 We need your help.
-You can donate here.
-Visit the Bluff Rumor Mill page to submit letters, comments, and events.
-Direct tips, submissions, or complaints to editor Zak Podmore at firstname.lastname@example.org
+Visit the Bluff Rumor Mill page to submit tips, letters, comments, poetry, essays, or echos to editor Eli Beck, or shoot an email to firstname.lastname@example.org.